Peter Jan Margry

-Peter Jan Margry (born April 6, 1956) is a Dutch historian and European ethnologist who works at the University of Amsterdam and, since 1993, also at the Royal Netherlands Academy of Arts and Sciences research center Meertens Institute in the Netherlands.
-Previously, he worked in The Hague and Den Bosch where he held positions as archivist-researcher, historian and archival inspector successively at the Dutch National Archives, the Court of Audit (Netherlands) and the Province of North Brabant.
+Peter Jan Margry (born April 6, 1956) is a Dutch historian and European ethnologist who was till November 2022 professor European Ethnology at the University of Amsterdam and, from 1993 to 2022, senior fellow at the Royal Netherlands Academy of Arts and Sciences research center Meertens Institute in the Netherlands.
+Previously, he worked in The Hague and Den Bosch where he held positions as archivist-researcher, historian and archival inspector successively at the Dutch National Archives, the Court of Audit (Netherlands) and the province of North Brabant.
 During the 1990s he was also active as a consultant on document heritage, working in Suriname and Papua (Indonesia).

 Biographical information

 Peter Jan Margry received an MA in medieval history from the University of Amsterdam in 1983.
 In 1985 he finished the post-doctoral study of Archivistics in The Hague.
 He received his PhD in cultural history from the University of Tilburg in 2000.
 From 2004 to 2015 he was executive vice-president/secretary of SIEF, the International Society for Ethnology and Folklore, during which time he was instrumental in the regeneration of this professional organization of now mainly European and North-American ethnologists/anthropologists and folklorists.
 From 2010 to 2013 he was also chair of SIEF's Ethnology of Religion Working Group, and continued as a board member.
 In 2011 he was professor of Religious Studies at the Catholic University of Leuven.
 He was visiting scholar/professor at the universities of California (Berkeley), Oregon (Eugene), Iceland, and Istanbul (Süleyman Sah).